In 1981, 😉 “De Do Do Do, De Da Da Da” by The Police peaked at number 10 on the U.S. pop singles chart.

 In 1976, “A Glass Of Champagne” by Sailor peaked at number 2 on the U.K. pop singles chart.

-In 1970, “All I Have To Do Is Dream” by Glen Campbell And Bobbie Gentry peaked at number 3 on the U.K. pop singles chart.
+In 1970, “All I Have To Do Is Dream” by Glen Campbell and Bobbie Gentry peaked at number 3 on the U.K. pop singles chart.

-In 2004, “All This Time” by Michelle peaked at number 1 on the U.K. pop singles chart.
+In 2004, “All This Time” by Michelle McManus peaked at number 1 on the U.K. pop singles chart.

 In 2004, “Animal” by R.E.M. peaked at number 33 on the U.K. pop singles chart.